thanwinnikki/tp/docs/DeveloperGuide.md

 **Use case: UC06 - Add a new Group**

 **MSS**
-1  User enters the group name and description to be added.
+1. User enters the group name and description to be added.
 2. ThunderCat announces that the group is successfully created.
    Use case ends.

 **Extensions**
 * 1a.
-ThunderCat detects an error in the entered command.
+ThunderCat detects an error in the entered command (UC01 -extension 1a).
-    * 1a1.
-ThunderCat announces that the command format is wrong and shows an example of the correct format.
-    * 1a2.
-User starts again from step 1.
 * 1b.
 ThunderCat detects that the group already exists in the application.
     * 1b1.
 ThunderCat announces that the group already exists.
     * 1b2.
 User starts again from step 1.